polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/04-import-traits.md

 ## Add custom types

 Substrate supports all the primitive types available in Rust—for example, bool, u8, u32, and other common types.
-Substrate also provides several common custom types that are specific to Substrate—such as, AccountId, BlockNumber, and Hash—that are available for you to use through the imported `frame_system` and `frame_support` modules.
+Substrate also provides several common custom types that are specific to Substrate—such as, `AccountId`, `BlockNumber`, and `Hash`—that are available for you to use through the imported `frame_system` and `frame_support` modules.
 You have already imported some external interfaces for the `collectibles` pallet to use.
 Now, you can define a few custom properties to describe the collectibles.
 To define these custom properties, you'll add two custom types: